lepartip/vote/README.md

+log o in
 voters are there to
 suggest ideas
-suggest suggestions for it
+suggest suggestions for ideas
-suggest ideas that are precised support ideas officially for commitee thumbs up y down support it for credits
+suggest ideas that are precised for ideas support ideas officially for commitee thumbs up y down support it for credits

+check ideas
+as a progression  of ideas   links and dots as popularity officially supported credites     credits

+log out

-all    ideas    suggestions
+ieda  ideas are for all    ideas
+suggestions are

 ideas that are precised